Fixed Income

 We think the Fed has done a great job managing a soft landing, which will likely be good for credit-related asset classes.
 These asset classes will likely benefit from a re-acceleration of growth sometime next year.
 We also believe lower volatility will help with returns on agency mortgages.

 The uncertainty in the market combined with attractive yields on short-term securities made moving out the yield curve a tough decision.
-We have been expecting flows to come into investment grade asset classes, but it seems everyone was waiting for an all-clear signal from the Fed.
+We've been expecting flows to come into investment grade asset classes, but it seems everyone was waiting for an all-clear signal from the Fed.
 Now that we’ve seen the first cut, we expect to see a lot of that money move into asset classes with some duration.

 Q: A lot of investors are worried that they missed the opportunity now that rates are coming down.
 What do you tell clients?
 Where on the curve should investors be looking?